 1. Matched Bettor

 While stakes aren’t returned from any wagers placed with free bets, anything made off them is pure profit.
-If you’ve got the knack of picking out bets to have and aren’t playing with real money, then that is a way of beating the bookies at their own game.

 2. Horse Bettor

-An understanding of how handicapping works is also important.
+Of course, an understanding of how handicapping works is also important.
 This is because most horse races run are handicaps.

 3. Sports Trader

 Talking of the exchanges, that point about horse racing applies to sports betting in general.